FPSO Terra Nova Chooses Nautel’s Vector NDB System and Exceptional Customer Service

 The Terra Nova Floating Production Storage and Offloading Vessel (FPSO) is located in the Terra Nova oil and gas field operated by Petro-Canada off the coast of Newfoundland, Canada.
 Early in 2005, frustrated Terra Nova personnel decided to contact Nautel due to recurrent problems with another manufacturer’s NDB system which remained unresolved and investigate a potential solution to their NDB problems.
 They learned of Nautel’s newly designed Vector NDB system which offered a patented solution to maintain system coverage regardless of undesirable antenna effects such as salt build-up on antenna insulators.

 Nautel technician, Tim Oakes traveled to the Terra Nova in March 2005 to perform a site survey and discuss the recurrent problems which had been plaguing their current “non-Nautel” NDB system.
 Tim suggested that a better location for the ATU would be beneficial.
 Also, the Beacon Monitor receiver was found to be non-operational and Tim suggested improvements could be made to the grounding of the heli-deck antenna supports and insulators which could mitigate the risk of corona and arcing.
 A Nautel Vector 500 NDB with ATU-LP was recommended for installation.
+Please note that this was Nautel’s first Vector offshore product offering.
+For information on our current offshore product offerings, please see Offshore Vector NDB Systems.

 In August, 2006 while the Terra Nova was in dry dock at Rotterdam in the Netherlands, Nautel technician, Scott MacLeod installed, set-up, tuned and commissioned a Vector 500 NDB and ATU-LP in customer-supplied cabinets as per the customer vessel’s specific requirements.
 The Vector System’s tuning and operation was checked again once the ship went to wet dock and it was noted that minor system adjustments may be necessary when the Terra Nova was back at sea.